Cluedo (Australian game show): Mrs. Peacock

 Badler recalled, "I went in to test for this role and I got it.
 It's really a perfect role for me".
 By production, Badler had to juggle her new-born son with her work.
 She thought it was "completely different" to other work she had done and described the mature socialite as "daffy" and "prissy" and "not a young spirit"; furthermore she deemed Mrs. Peacock a "comic" character.
 The Newcastle Herald further described Peacock as a "social queen" and "glamorous toff".
 Badler donned heavy make-up to age her for the character which she had to get comfortable with.
 Former Dynasty star Stephanie Beacham left her beachside Californian home to play Mrs. Peacock in rainy Cheshire for UK's series one.
 She described her character as "silly" and a "monster", and deemed her "so much fun" to play.
 Polish countess and actress Rula Lenska accepted the role following her divorce with Dennis Waterman the previous summer, and she reportedly earned around £30,000 for her series.
 Directly descended from Polish aristocracy, the actress commented of Arington Grange, "I would love to have lived in a stately home as the lady of the manor...My parents were very high aristocracy in Poland, but all of that was lost and forfeited during the war".

-Announced to replace Lenska on March 22, 1992, Susan George "relish[ed]" tackling the role as her first major acting role after spending five years producing with her husband Simon MacCorkindale; the "glamorous" actress had previously been known for playing sultry roles in films like Straw Dogs.
+Announced to replace Lenska on 22 March 1992, Susan George "relish[ed]" tackling the role as her first major acting role after spending five years producing with her husband Simon MacCorkindale; the "glamorous" actress had previously been known for playing sultry roles in films like Straw Dogs.
 Four days later the actress broke her foot and sprained her ankle by falling down the stairs while filming at Arley Hall for series three of the British version having tripped over her high heels and long skirt; she returned to set after a week of convalesching.
 Evening Herald wrote the role was George's first in front of the cameras after five years.
-Sunday Mirror reported that in December 1993 Granada TV offered Joana Lumley £20,000 to play the role and asked about her availability, but by January there were scheduling conflicts due to her show Absolutely Fabulous (co-starring with Jennifer Saunders) commencing filming in March at the same time as Cluedos fourth series..
+Sunday Mirror reported that in December 1993 Granada TV offered Joanna Lumley £20,000 to play the role and asked about her availability, but by January there were scheduling conflicts due to her show Absolutely Fabulous (co-starring with Jennifer Saunders) commencing filming in March at the same time as Cluedos fourth series..
 Sandwell Evening Mail suggested that one day Joan Collins might play the part.